DK26/wrapin-py/README.md

 Pronounced: _Wrap-In-Pie_

-Wraps an executable binary file inside a Python source file and delegates calls to the wrapped binary, enabling the usage of a compiled executable in a sandboxed or jailed execution environment that is usually limited to a python script.
+Wraps an executable binary file inside a Python source file and delegates calls to the wrapped binary, enabling the usage of a compiled executable in a sandbox or jailed execution environment that is usually limited to a python script.

 `wrapin-py` is cross-platform and supporting both Python 2 and Python 3 environments.